zrothauser/all-in-one-event-calendar/readme.txt

 == Changelog ==

 = Version 2.5.10 =
-* Fixed: The timezone will only show in the event if the "Display events in calendar time zone" option is unchecked in the Settings page.
+* Fixed: The timezone will only show in the event if the "Display events in calendar time zone" option is checked in the Settings page.

 = Version 2.5.9 =
-* Changed: Now the "Free Event" checkbox in the "Event Cost and Tickets" section is unchecked by default when adding an event.
+* Changed: Now the “Free Event” checkbox in the “Event Cost and Tickets” section is unchecked by default when adding an event.
-* Changed: Now the timezone of start/end date of the event is always being shown in the event's page.
+* Changed: Now the timezone of start/end date of the event is always being shown in the event’s page.
 * Fixed: Attempt to fix CSS issues in some installations.
-* Fixed: A warning message would pop-up when the feed's table wasn't created yet and WP debug flag was set to on.
+* Fixed: A warning message would pop-up when the feed’s table wasn’t created yet and WP debug flag was set to on.
-* Fixed: Widget creator - Even when "No navigation bar" option was specified for the "Full Calendar", the navigation bar would show.
+* Fixed: Widget creator – Even when “No navigation bar” option was specified for the “Full Calendar”, the navigation bar would show.
+* Fixed: Now Ticketing displays the correct currency selected.

 = Version 2.5.8 =
 * Fixed: API Sign in wasn't refreshing correctly the subscriptions.